 Chemical reactions involve the transfer of electrons from one substance to the other.
 Atoms are reduced or oxidized when reactions occur.
 For a balanced chemical reaction, the mass and charge of reacting mixtures and the products are always conserved.
 The number that helps us to give the complete idea about the number of electrons gained or lost by an atom in a chemical reaction is known as oxidation number.

-- Free elements always have oxidation state of zero.
-The atoms in N2 have oxidation number of zero.
+- Free elements always have an oxidation state of zero.
+The atoms in N2 have an oxidation number of zero.

-- In case of monatomic ions the oxidation number equals the charge on the ion.
+- In the case of monatomic ions, the oxidation number equals the charge on the ion.
 For example, the oxidation number of N3- is -3.

 - Sum of oxidation numbers of all the atoms present in a compound is equal to zero (0).

 - Some halogens (Cl, Br and I) have oxidation number -1 when they occur as halide ions in their respective compounds.

 - Some elements have the same oxidation number in different compounds.

 Points to Remember

 Whenever you are assigning an oxidation number to an element, make sure to know the following things beforehand.

 - Making sure the substance is elemental or not